This is an in-depth comparison of a website and a sales funnel.

 How Does a Sales Funnel Work?

 A sales funnel is the process prospects go through to become a customer.
-Each stage of the funnel takes the buyer one step closer to making a purchase.
+Each stage of the funnel takes the buyer one step closer to purchasing.

 The sales funnel is a blank canvas on which you can describe and improve your sales process to gain more customers.